input-output-hk/marlowe/docs/tutorial-v2.0/marlowe-data.md

 First, it  needs to _observe_ different kinds of varying quantities including, for example, the current time, the current block number and sources of random numbers, as well as “real world” quantities like “the price of oil” or “the exchange rate between currencies A and B”.

-As the examples illustrate, observables come both from aspects of the blockchain (e.g. the current block or slot number) and externally.
+As the examples illustrate, observables come both
+ - from aspects of the blockchain (e.g. the current block or slot number) and
+ - externally.

  In the latter case, all participants of the contract will need to agree on a trusted oracle or source of information.
 Each instance of such an observable will be observed at a particular time and in a particular context.

 <!--We assume that the system infrastructure ensures that these values are recorded on the blockchain to allow the computation to be repeated for verification purposes.
 -->
-It is assumed that at each step of the execution of the contract, the values of observables will be available if needed, and these values are (together) given by a value of type `OS` (for “observable set”), where individual observations are described in a “little language” for that purpose: `Observation`.
+It is assumed that at each step of the execution of the contract, the values of observables will be available if needed, and these values are described in a “little language” for that purpose, namely `Observation`.
 Note that these values are not determined by the participants in the contract, but rather by the external environment in which the contract is run.

 While we provide some built-in observations, we expect to extend this type.
 For instance, using `ValueGE` we can check whether one value is greater than or equal to another, but we have not added primitives for equality, or ‘less than or equal’.
 On the other hand, we can build complex logical combinations of observations using `OrObs` and `NotObs`, and so, if we wished, we could define an equality for values this way.